Feirell/serialization-generator/README.md

 ## Performance remarks

-This package tries to make the serialization as fast as possible and still keep a readable codebase.
+This package tries to make the serialization as fast as possible and still keep a readable API.
-With this in mind you should create your own custom serializers and choose the ones you use.

-There will be no typecheck done serialization, if you can not trust the datastructure you can do one manually by calling `typeCheck` of the serializer.
-But if you need to do the serialization as fast as possible you should not include those checks in the code running in production.
+There will be no typecheck done on serialization, if you can not trust the datastructure you can do one manually by calling `typeCheck` of the serializer.

 The provided default serializers have different runtime behavior which can heavily influence your choice for the datastructure.

-The performance report below is the result of the serialization from the example provided above.
+The performance report below is the result of the serialization from a similar datasctructure like the one shown above.
-`serializetion` includes the `ObjectSerializer` and the number serializer but nothing else.
-All other are added separately.
+`serialization` includes the `ObjectSerializer` and the number serializer but nothing else, all other are added separately.

+The string serializer uses an internal cache on serialize, which results in a skewed result.

 ```
                 ops/sec  MoE samples relative
 serialization
-  serialize   2,684,042 0.94      93     1.20
+  serialize   2,620,854 1.81      88     1.20
-  deserialize 2,238,283 1.55      87     1.00
+  deserialize 2,178,406 1.64      89     1.00
 serialization + Array
-  serialize      60,061 2.39      86     1.00
-  deserialize    67,150 0.70      88     1.12
+  serialize   1,287,073 2.51      85     1.29
+  deserialize 1,000,358 5.47      79     1.00
 serialization + Vector
-  serialize   1,420,139 0.44      95     1.32
+  serialize   1,100,311 2.72      86     1.23
-  deserialize 1,073,853 0.91      93     1.00
+  deserialize   895,438 2.93      86     1.00
 serialization + AB
-  serialize   1,318,086 1.11      90     3.14
+  serialize   1,269,839 3.07      86     3.04
-  deserialize   419,398 1.16      89     1.00
+  deserialize   417,772 2.08      86     1.00
 serialization + String
-  serialize   1,196,285 0.67      88     5.93
+  serialize   1,184,358 1.74      89     6.11
+  deserialize   193,857 2.73      86     1.00
+serialization + Enum
+  serialize   1,697,583 0.76      93     1.29
-  deserialize   201,582 0.83      90     1.00
+  deserialize 1,312,046 1.49      84     1.00
-serialization + Array + Vector + AB + String
+serialization + Array + Vector + AB + String + Enum
-  serialize      58,956 1.46      93     1.33
+  serialize     440,456 0.66      95     3.30
-  deserialize    44,490 1.25      93     1.00
+  deserialize   133,296 1.04      89     1.00
  */
 ```

-Sadly the array serializer is really slow for smaller vectors and should only be used if the arrays are larger (> 10) or if the size is not fixed.
-All other serializers are quite fast, but I would highly recommend that you stick to `ObjectSerialzer`, `VectorSerializer` and the number serializer and that you either write a custom serializer by extending the `ValueSerializer` or just prepend a function which converts your data in another structure which does not include strings, other arraybuffers or arrays.
+As this performance measurement show array buffer and string serialization are quite slow, I would recommend therefore to stick to the other serializers.
+The most efficient option is to only use `ObjectSerializer` and the number serializer.

 ## In comparison to other means of serialization